 Tessitore has achieved numerous honors and awards.
 In 2010, he received an Eclipse Award from the National Thoroughbred Racing Association (NTRA) for the 2009 Belmont Stakes telecast on ABC and the 2010 Breeders’ Cup.
 That same year, the Boxing Writers of America presented Tessitore with the prestigious Sam Taub Award for Broadcast Excellence.
 He was also a 2010 inductee in the Connecticut Boxing Hall of Fame.

 Prior to joining ESPN in 2002, Tessitore was the sports anchor at CBS affiliate WFSB-TV in Hartford for eight years (1995-2002).
 A native of Schenectady, N.Y., he first gained valuable experience at KXAS-NBC in Dallas-Fort Worth and also worked at WRGB-CBS in Albany, N.Y.

 Tessitore is a 1993 graduate of the Carroll School of Management at Boston College.
-This fall, his son John, one of the nation’s top prep placekickers, will begin his freshman year playing for the Eagles.
+His son, John, is currently a top placekicker for the Eagles.